 1985 – 1990

-From its inception until 1990, O2 (UK) was called Cellnet Ltd. and was known for its blue honeycomb logo.
-The designers have combined seven hexagons, laying them out in the form of a honeycomb: one in the middle, and the rest on the sides, at an equal distance from each other.
+From its inception until 1990, O2 (UK) was known as Cellnet Ltd. and was distinguished by its blue honeycomb logo.
+The designers have combined seven hexagons, laying them out in the form of a honeycomb: one in the middle and the rest on the sides, spaced equally apart.
 At the bottom was the word “Cellnet” in a bold, vertically drawn sans-serif font.

 Both the lettering and the drawing seemed to be tilted back.
 This impression was created due to the violation of proportions: the lower elements were larger than the upper ones; therefore, they were perceived as the foreground.